ml-struct-bio/cryodrgn/README.md

 ### Example usage:

-It is recommended to first train on lower resolution images (e.g. D=128) with a `--zdim 1` and with `--zdim 10` using the default architecture.
-After validation, pose optimization, and any necessary particle filtering, then train the full resolution image stack (up to D=256) with a large model.
+It is recommended to first train on lower resolution images (e.g. D=128) with `--zdim 1` and with `--zdim 10` using the default architecture (fast).
+After validation, pose optimization, and any necessary particle filtering, then train on the full resolution image stack (up to D=256) with a large architecture (slow).

 Example command to train a 1-D latent variable cryoDRGN model for 50 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`: